Prolitec/cognitive-toolkit-docs/articles/Speech/Home.md

 ---
 # Microsoft Speech API overview

-Microsoft Speech API provides you easy-to-use APIs to create powerful speech-enabled features in your applications, like voice command control, user dialog using natural speech conversation, and speech transcription and dictation.
+The cloud-based Microsoft Speech API provides developers with access to advanced speech recognition technologies in order to create powerful speech-enabled features in their applications, like voice command control, user dialog using natural speech conversation, and speech transcription and dictation.
 The Microsoft Speech API supports both *Speech to Text* and *Text to Speech* conversion.

 * **Speech to Text** API converts human speech to text that can be used as input or commands to control your application.
 * **Text to Speech** API converts text to audio streams that can be played back to the user of your application.